genial-framework/Environment/docs/book/intro.md

 ## Before You Start
 Before you start you need to download/install composer so you can install the env configuration file adapter.
 After that create the `.env.ini` and the `bootstrap.php` file in the same directory as the `composer.json` and `composer.lock` files.
 In your `bootstrap.php` file you need to call the autoloader.

+> If you direct download the package you need to create your own autoloader

 `bootstrap.php`
 ```php
 <?php